wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1.  <a target="_blank" href="https://aws.amazon.com/kinesis/data-streams/"><img align="right" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692757223/aws-icons/Amazon-Kinesis-Data-Streams.png">Amazon Kinesis Data Streams</a> is  NOT serverless.
 It's a messaging broker service to collect, process, and analyze -- in real-time -- continuous streams of data, writing messages to a "topic" from where it can be read or derived.
 It's used for monitoring of fraud detection, trademark enforcement, and engagement/sentiment in social media platforms (Twitter/X, Instagram, Facebook, YouTube, LinkedIn, etc.), .

-    When setting up a Kinesis Data Stream, select the <strong>number of shards</strong> to provision.
-Each shard can support up to 5 GET requests per second.
-Payment is based on shard hours used and PUT i/o processed.
-Each shard can ingest 1 MB/sec and 1,000 PUT/sec.

-    Each consumer can read streams at a different granularity.

-    Kinesis can persist streams from 1 to 365 days.

-    <a target="_blank" href="https://www.youtube.com/watch?v=kcBAKz0MPf8">VIDEO</a>:
-    An alternative to Kinesis Data Streams is ...

     <a name="Flow_MSK"></a>